mkobuolys/flutter-design-patterns/assets/markdown/command.md

 ### Command

-An interface which defines methods to be implemented by the specific command classes.
+An interface that defines methods to be implemented by the specific command classes.

 ```
 abstract interface class Command {